tlwr/www.tobys.cloud/sites/www.toby.codes/posts/2024-10-ZooKeeper-and-quorum.md

-We scale out the capacity to serve many reads by using [ZooKeeper observers](https://zookeeper.apache.org/doc/r3.8.3/zookeeperObservers.html) as we found that we saw degraded performance with more than 10k (see below, 2022) connections per ZK node.
-Using observers has allowed us to get better write performance, because clients connect to the observers and ZK primaries deal only with leader election, writes, and traffic from the observers.
+We scale out the capacity to serve many reads by using [ZooKeeper observers](https://zookeeper.apache.org/doc/r3.8.3/zookeeperObservers.html) as we found that we saw degraded performance with more than 10k (see below, 2022) connections per ZooKeeper node.
+Using observers has allowed us to get better write performance, because clients connect to the observers and primaries deal only with leader election, writes, and traffic from the observers.

 With less than 30 ZooKeeper servers (not all primaries), we are able to handle multiple hundreds of thousands of simultaneous connections, split across >3